Skip to content

 rConfig CLI Diagnostic Tools

-rConfig provides powerful command-line tools for detailed device connectivity troubleshooting.
-These tools provide verbose output showing exact protocol interactions, timing, and where failures occur.
+rConfig provides command-line tools for detailed device connectivity troubleshooting.
+These tools produce verbose output showing exact protocol interactions, timing, and where failures occur.

-The primary diagnostic tool is the artisan rconfig:download-device command with debug flag:
+The primary diagnostic tool is the artisan rconfig:download-device command with the debug flag:

 Terminal window